A-Kamran/SemanticHadithKG/MIRO.md

 Deprecated classes will be labelled as obsolete with a proper annotation property.

 3. **Versioning policy (MUST)**
-The IoMusT ontology adopts sequence-based identifiers for its versions with a major number and a minor number, separated by a dot.
+The Semantic Hadith ontology adopts sequence-based identifiers for its versions with a major number and a minor number, separated by a dot.
 A novel release featuring only small changes will cause a switch of the minor number, while relevant and/or structural changes affects also the major number.

 ## G. Quality assurance
 1. **Testing (MUST)**